munificent/craftinginterpreters/book/a-map-of-the-territory.md

   itself -- extra fields in the nodes that aren't initialized during parsing but get filled in later.

-* Other times, we may store data in a look-up table off to the side.
+* Other times, we may store data in a lookup table off to the side.
 Typically, the keys to this table are identifiers -- names of variables and declarations.
   In that case, we call it a **symbol table** and the values it associates with each key tell us what that identifier refers to.